 As the program matures, the company anticipates blockchain communities will ultimately assume responsibility for developing new on-chain use cases and identifying new ways to grow their network.

 About the author

-Murtuza Merchant is a senior journalist and an avid follower of blockchain and cryptocurrencies.
+Murtuza Merchant is an avid follower of blockchain and cryptocurrrencies.